Managing Anxiety

 When a person experiences extreme anxiety or a panic attack, the nervous system goes into full-throttle survival mode, and people may think they are going ‘crazy’ or having a ‘nervous breakdown.’
 They typically do not understand what is happening and create a story or narrative about the experience and why.
 They might engage in bizarre, extreme, or superstitious behavior to cope or relieve themselves.
 Many people go to the ER thinking they are dying or having a nervous breakdown.
 Others go into a shutdown or dissociation that can immobilize them (Polyvagal Theory).

 Anxiety can be terrifying to a person because, at that moment, the person is experiencing the same emotions or level of distress as if they were having a heart attack, dying, or having a “nervous breakdown.”
 If you believe this is happening, there is little difference between your perceptual experience and the real thing.
 In these situations, people become desperate and will say or do whatever they can to relieve or cope with this feeling.
-Anxiety is a severe condition that can and usually does have a devastating impact on the individual.
+This level of anxiety is a severe condition that can and usually does have a devastating impact on the individual.

 Tools for Managing Anxiety

 There are various natural ways to calm down and reduce stress and anxiety.
 These methods involve deactivating the sympathetic or aroused part of the system and activating the parasympathetic or calm part.
 Although we have less control over the red zone, strategies still exist to mitigate it.
 These strategies are powerful and can be developed into healthy coping and stress management skills that can be utilized during times of excessive anxiety.
 However, dealing with anxiety and especially trauma can be challenging and usually requires personalized treatment interventions from a therapist, and these conditions often require medical as well as behavioral treatment.
 If the non-medical interventions are not helping, it is important to see a psychiatrist or a physician to discuss medical therapy options.
-The best non-medical strategies for regulating the nervous system are briefly outlined below.
+Non-medical strategies for re-regulating the nervous system are briefly listed below.

 Some people benefit more from the “top-down” approaches, which focus more on cognitive skills to help calm the system and increase safety by changing your thoughts (see our thoughts section).
 Examples of "top-down" strategies include: